Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

 ## Exploring Possible Implementation Options

 With a type system as powerful and flexible as Rusts we should be able to represent this.
-The truth is: there are a number of ways to try, each teaches us lessons.
+The truth is: there are a number of ways to try, each has valuable characteristics, and each teaches us lessons.

 ### A Second Shot with Enums